vportens/petits_programmes/game/so_long/README.md

 # so_long
 2D game using **mlx** for gestion of graphique.
 Helps Nemo eat all the shrimps then escape the ocean.
 Use bonus mode to see animated shrimps and crab how want eat you.
+Watch out for the crabs - they might eat you!

 ## Commande to Run
 **Classic**